 You are here

-Each year, the History of Art Department hosts an annual symposium, allowing students from any discipline to present their art-historial research.
+Each year, the History of Art Department hosts an annual symposium, allowing students from any discipline to present their art-historical research.

 - Alura Leet - "Queen Mother of the West vs. Confucius: A Foreign Myth and Han State Ideology"